 4. Curly Hair

-Curly hair is the driest of all the different hair types.
-Because of its spirals, oil from the scalp can’t work its way down, leaving the ends drier than straighter hair types.
-Depending on just how curly your hair is, you may not need to fully shampoo your hair as often.
+Curly hair is typically considered the driest of all the different hair types.
+Because of its spirals, oil from the scalp doesn’t work its way down the hair shaft as quickly, leaving the ends drier than straighter hair.
+Depending on just how curly your hair is, you may not need to shampoo your hair as often.
 Wavy to curly hair may want to wash every third day.
-If you have a kinkier texture, you may only need to do a full-on shampoo once a week.
+If you have a tighter curl pattern and texture, you may only need to do a full-on shampoo once a week, if that.
 In between shampooing curly hair you can cleanse, suds-free, by co-washing or picking up a dry shampoo that refreshes your scalp, such as Dove Refresh+Care Detox & Purify Dry Shampoo.

 5. Damaged Hair

 For severely damaged hair, your locks can use all the moisture it can handle.
 Avoid further drying and stressing damaged hair out by washing as infrequently as you can manage, or when your locks start to look and feel greasy.
 When you do wash your hair, try to be gentle and focus the product at the roots, where you need it most.
 You can use a super hydrating system to help repair damaged hair.
 We like TRESemmé Pro Pure Damage Shampoo and Conditioner.